Screenfeed/autowpoptions/README.md

 ### Lazy loading

 You can use the class `Screenfeed\AutoWPOptions\Storage\LazyStorage` to prevent triggering the `set()` method several times.
 It will be triggered only once, upon class instance destruction.
+The `get()` method is also used only once.
 This class must "wrap" the real storage class (`WpOption` or `ConfigFile`).

 ```php